magecheck/magento2-bootstrap/README.md

 # magento2-bootstrap
-MageCheck - Magento 2 extensions
+MageCheck - Magento 2 Extensions
 ------------
 This company is the start-up of supplying Magento 2 extensions to the eCommerce market, making new friends,building new e-commerce and adding value to existing online shops.